cloudevents/spec/discovery.md

-A "service" represents the entity which manages one or more event [sources](#source-ce) and is associated with [producers](#producer-ce) that are responsible for the generatation of events.
+A "service" represents the entity which manages one or more event [sources](#source-ce) and is associated with [producers](#producer-ce) that are responsible for the generation of events.

 For example, an Object Store service might have a set of event sources where each event source maps to a bucket.